 What It Is: Improperly configured permissions on cloud storage services, most commonly AWS S3 buckets or Azure Blob Storage.

 Real-World Example: During reconnaissance, we discovered a publicly writeable S3 bucket used for user-uploaded profile pictures.
-An attacker could upload a malicious file (e.g., a web shell) to this bucket.
 Even more common: a publicly readable bucket containing raw, non-DRM'd video files (mezzanine files) or, worse, user data backups.

 Business Impact: Massive content or data theft.
-This can lead to the complete piracy of a content library before it's even released, or a catastrophic data breach.
+This can lead to the complete piracy of a content library or a catastrophic data breach.

 5. DRM Implementation Flaws